Adldap2/Adldap2/docs/models/INDEX.md

 ### Manually Creating a new Model Instance

-To manually create a new model instance, you need to inject the current Adldap instance into the Models second parameter:
+To manually create a new model instance, you need to inject a new Query Builder instance into the Models second parameter:

 ```php
 $adldap = new Adldap\Adldap($config);